chirpy2605/voron/V0/NozzleWiper/README.md

 # Nozzle Wiper v2

-This is a nozzle purge and wipe mod for the Voron V0.1.
+This is a nozzle purge and wipe mod for the Voron v0.1, v0.2 and various [Printers for Ants](https://3dprintersforants.com/).
 It is based on the [SlideSwipe](https://github.com/chestwood96/SlideSwipe) magnetic probe.

 It uses a snap in frame clip to attach a servo that extends a bucket and brush over the build plate for the hotend nozzle to clean it of filament debris for cleaner prints.